fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 Below are a few questions you should address in your reflection.
 For each point that you want to make, give at least one specific example:
 - How did Renaissance humanism impact historical methods and writing?
 - Pages 53--61 gives us a bunch of examples of kinds of histories and influences on history writing.
 How would you summarize what changes are happening in society and in the writing of history?
 - How are Enlightenment historians doing things differently than before?
-How did the aims of history changed?
+How did the aims of historians and their histories change?
 "%}